neo4j/graphql/docs/rfcs/rfc-006-auth-plugin.md

 ### Neo4j GraphQL Constructor

-When constructing the `Neo4jGraphQL` class you should have an option to provide the ‘plugins’ property and when inside you can provide the ‘auth’ property whose value must be an instance of `Neo4jGraphQLAuth`:
+When constructing the `Neo4jGraphQL` users should specify the property 'plugins' and when inside they can set the ‘auth’ property.
+The auth property must be an instance of `Neo4jGraphQLAuthPlugin`:

 ```js
 import { Neo4jGraphQL, Neo4jGraphQLAuthPlugin } from "@neo4j/graphql";